What are Elastomeric Coatings?

 Water Based

-Water-based, acrylic elastomeric roof coatings are widely used over metal roofs and spray foam roofs by contractors and building owners performing a DIY restoration.
-They are best used on roofs that don’t pond water.
+Water-based, acrylic elastomeric roof coatings are widely used over metal and spray foam roofs by contractors and building owners performing DIY restorations.
+They are best used on roofs that don’t have ponding water.

 Solvent Based